MEET THE STAFF

 Twitter: @endangeredocean

-Tanya Sanerib, International Legal Director
+Tanya Sanerib, International Legal Director, Senior Attorney

-Tanya Sanerib, International Legal Director, Senior Attorney, works in the Center's International Program to protect imperiled species and biological diversity worldwide.
+Tanya (she/her) works in the Center's International Program to protect imperiled species and biological diversity worldwide.
 Before joining the Center, she was a staff attorney with the Crag Law Center in Portland, Ore., and a partner at the public-interest law firm Meyer Glitzenstein & Eubanks in Washington, D.C.
 She earned her law degree and certificate in environmental and natural resources law in 2002 from Lewis & Clark Law School and received a bachelor's in environmental science from Colorado College.

-Contact: Seattle, WA, 206.379.7363, email Tanya
+Contact: Portland, OR, 206.379.7363, email Tanya

 Twitter: @ts4biodiversity